 I adapted this recipe from an old recipe for Blueberry Muffins that I think belonged to my grandma.
 This recipe calls for fresh blueberries.
 You could probably use frozen blueberries.
 However, I’ve only made it with fresh ones.
 Grandma’s recipe didn’t have any topping on it.
 I love the combination of lemons and blueberries, so I added a lemon streusel topping to this recipe.
 The recipe replaces some of the blueberries with grated zucchini.
 Peel and grate the zucchini.
 It is much easier to disguise bright green zucchini if there aren’t little chunks of bright green in the muffin.
-Note: The zucchini gets watery after it’s grated.
-That is ok—no need to try and remove the extra liquid.
+The zucchini will get watery when you grate it.
+Squeeze out the extra moisture before adding it to the batter.

 Simple Steps for Making Blueberry Zucchini Muffins.

 2. Make the Streusel topping and set it aside.